Age and health concerns about Joe Biden: June 2024 debate and aftermath

 In a July 4 report, the Associated Press stated that Biden "is often sharp and focused.
 But he also has moments, particularly later in the evening, when his thoughts seem jumbled and he trails off mid-sentence or seems confused".

 Biden was interviewed by George Stephanopoulos of ABC News on July 5, 2024.
 In the interview, he stated that he intended to stay in the 2024 presidential race.
-According to Politico, "members of Congress and top Democratic operatives" said that "the president was more energetic and forceful than he was on stage during last week's showdown with Donald Trump — but it likely won't be enough to tame the panic" concerning his campaign.
+According to Politico, "members of Congress and top Democratic operatives" said that "the president was more energetic and forceful than he was on stage during last week's showdown with Donald Trump—but it likely won't be enough to tame the panic" concerning his campaign.

 Many officials and foreign leaders who had encountered Biden in the months preceding the debate stated that he had been increasingly frail, tired, meandering, and confused in his speech.
-In many parts of Europe, this led to concern about a second Trump presidency.
+In many parts of Europe, this led to concern about the potential for a Biden defeat and a second Trump presidency.

 Biden declined to undergo a cognitive exam such as the Montreal Cognitive Assessment, saying that he had "a cognitive test every single day" in performing his presidential duties.
 In early July, it was reported that a neurologist specializing in Parkinson's disease had met with Physician to the President Kevin O'Connor in 2024; O'Connor and the White House both said Biden was not being treated for the disease and that other officials also used O'Connor as their physician.

 On July 8, 2024, The Wall Street Journal reported Biden's team had limited his schedule, personal interactions, media appearances, interviews, and unscripted exchanges in order to minimize concerns about his age and mental acuity.
 According to Newsweek, the Wall Street Journal report stated that Biden "was having 'good and bad days' as far back as 2021".

 Democratic Representative Seth Moulton said he met Biden at the 80th anniversary of the Normandy landings and "For the first time, he didn't seem to recognize me.
 Of course, that can happen as anyone ages but, as I watched the disastrous debate a few weeks ago, I have to admit that what I saw in Normandy was part of a deeper problem."
-He said that "The president should bow out of the race."
+He said, "The president should bow out of the race."

-On July 10, 2024, actor and Democratic fundraiser George Clooney published an op-ed in The New York Times calling on Biden to withdraw.
+On July 10, 2024, actor and Democratic fundraiser George Clooney published an op-ed in The New York Times calling on Biden to end his re-election campaign.
 In the op-ed, Clooney said, "I believe in [Biden].
 Believe in his character.
 Believe in his morals.
 In the last four years, he's won many of the battles he's faced.
 But the one battle he cannot win is the fight against time".